tidepool-org/dfaker/README.md

 dfaker runs with python3.
 In addition, using the Anaconda scientific Python distribution is recommended as the easiest way of getting all project dependencies.
 The anaconda installation for python3 can be [found here](http://continuum.io/downloads#py34).

-Alternativly, installing the following packages will work as well:
+Alternatively, installing the following packages will work as well:
 * pytz
 * numpy
-* matplotlib
-* scipy
 * statsmodels
-* pandas
-* patsy

 #Credits